Hotel Front Desk Agent

 i work for an hotel and pick up a second job working for one of the guest can the hotel fire me for that with no sign contract

-Asked by kimberly about 11 years ago
+Asked by kimberly over 11 years ago

 woulid read your employee handbook very carefully to see if there's a rule against this.
 If there isn't, then you're fine, if there is, then do that second job at your own risk.